VictoriaTGu/codepractice/gene_splicing/README.md

 Without any optimizations, the brute force approach would be O(k^2) * O(n choose 2) where n is the number of sequences and k is the length of each sequence.

+## Code Structure
+- concat_sequences.py contains the main logic and helper functions
+- concat_sequences.py contains tests for concat_sequences
+- sequence_lst.py contains the implementation of a data structure for holding unpaired DNA sequences.
+I made the interface generic so that it abstracts away the underlying implementation.
+- sequence_lst_test.py contains tests for sequence_lst

 ## Part 1
 This part of the problem can be described as finding the longest overlap between the suffix of one sequence and the prefix of another, and deciding these sequences should be paired together if the overlap is at least as long as half the length of the sequence.
 The brute force approach is to have two pointers, starting with both pointing to the last character of string1 and string2.
 To illustrate: